KaiNorberg/PatchworkOS/README.md

 ---

+## Staying Updated

+PatchworkOS is under active development, when new features are added, major changes made or other noteworthy events occur, a GitHub discussion post is made in the [PatchworkOS Discussions](https://github.com/KaiNorberg/PatchworkOS/discussions), as such subscribing to the discussions or watching the repository is the best way to stay updated.

 ## Doxygen Documentation

 As one of the main goals of PatchworkOS is to be educational, I have tried to document the codebase as much as possible along with providing citations to any sources used.
 Currently, this is still a work in progress, but as old code is refactored and new code is added, I try to add documentation.